UBV photometric system

 The choice of colors on the blue end of the spectrum was assisted by the bias that photographic film has for those colors.
 It was introduced in the 1950s by American astronomers Harold Lester Johnson and William Wilson Morgan.
 A 13 in telescope and the 82 in telescope at McDonald Observatory were used to define the system.
+The filters that Johnson and Morgan used were Corning 9 863 for U and 3 384 for V. The B filter used a combination of Corning 5 030 and Schott GG 13.